-In this section we review related research, starting from those approaches that support task execution and specification, but not incremental acquisition, to those most relevant to our work that support dynamic task acquisition.
-We also discuss some related work on game learning that focuses on strategy learning given a specification, rather than learning that representation.
-For each approach, we evaluate it according to the desiderata (D1-D5) from Section 1.
+Below we review related research, starting from those approaches that support task execution and specification, but not incremental acquisition, to those most relevant to this work where tasks are dynamically acquired.
+We also mention some of the related work on game learning that focuses on strategy learning given a specification, such as in GDL, rather than learning that representation.
+For each approach we evaluate it according to our desiderata by denoting the relevant item from Section 1 (D1-D5).